wuqianliang/CarND-UKF-Project/README.md

 ## Basic Build Instructions
 + Clone this repo and cd directory which include CMakeLists.txt
 + cmake .
-+ make (This will create ExtendedKF executable)
++ make (This will create UnscentedKF executable)

-## Running Extended Kalman Filter
+## Running Unscented Kalman Filter
-After launch the simulator, when executed ./ExtendedKF, output will be:
+After launch the simulator, when executed ./UnscentedKF, output will be:
 >     Listening to port 4567
 >     Connected!!!